neuro4ml/neuro4ml.github.io/Week_1/2-Neuron_Function.md

 While this may seem far from machine learning, using neural network models to explore what role these features play in computation, or using biological features to boost performance are both exciting prospects.

 Just to give you one example along these lines.
-In {cite:t}`https://doi.org/10.1038/s41467-021-26022-3` Dan and colleagues, built neural networks with heterogenous membrane time constants and showed that this lead to improvements in task performance.
+In {cite:t}`https://doi.org/10.1038/s41467-021-26022-3`, Dan and colleagues built neural networks with heterogenous membrane time constants and showed that this lead to improvements in task performance.

 But how do you make artificial units with different membrane time constants?